 How to begin?

 All individuals interested in joining the full programme will be assessed by a member of our team.
 To find out more about our team please visit the About Us section of this website.
 Following the assessment your teen will be offered three one-to-one orientation sessions during which they will be introduced to some fundamental DBT theories, tools and crisis skills.
 We will also talk them through a roadmap of treatment going forward, answer any questions and agree on a start date in the skills group.
-A parent or another accompanying adult is invited to attend one of those sessions.
+Parents or another accompanying adult is requested to attend one of those sessions.

 It is also possible to provide a letter of recommendation from a psychiatrist or current therapist describing the client’s mental health and developmental history.
 The letter needs to provide a detailed account of patterns of dysregulation in emotion and behaviour, history of risk (including self-harm, suicide attempts and hospitalisations), current and/or previous engagement with other services and therapeutic endeavours.